GeorgiosKoukas/autonomous_dilemma/README.md

 2. Navigate to the project directory

-3. Run the simulation script
+3. Run the CARLA Simulator

+3. Put the corresponding number port (usually "2000") and run the main.py script to produce neural networks

+4. You can test the generated networks with the test_winner.py script

 ## Overview

-The `TrolleyScenario` class in the script represents a scenario where an autonomous vehicle (AV) navigates through a simulated environment populated with pedestrians and obstacles.
+The `TrolleyScenario` class in the script represents a scenario where an autonomous vehicle (AV) navigates through a simulated environment populated with pedestrians and an obstacle.
 The AV's decision-making is based on the NEAT algorithm, evolving neural networks to control the AV.

 ### Key Components